-Otis does not provide viewpoint protections for its employees, and the company has pledged to vet vendors for LGBTQ policy.
-Otis has integrated ESG into all of its business practices and vets suppliers for diverse ownership.
+Otis vets vendors according to LGBTQ/ESG/DEI policies and does not provide its employees with protections against viewpoint discrimination, but has not publicly terminated business relationships based on views or beliefs.
+The company covers the cost of "medically necessary transition-related care” for its employees and their children.
 Otis has implemented several internal DEI strategies, including unconscious bias trainings and company-wide reviews of "anti-racist" and gender ideology practices.
 Otis funds the National Urban League and aligns executive incentive compensation with ESG strategy.
-However, Otis has not terminated business relationships due to ideological differences, used its PAC for ideological purposes, or discriminated against religious organizations in its charitable giving.
+However, Otis has not used its PAC for ideological purposes or discriminated against religious organizations in its charitable giving.
 For these reasons, Otis Elevator receives a Medium Risk rating.

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.

 Otis has not publicly fired customers, suppliers, or vendors based on political views or religious beliefs.
 Otis has received a score of 100 on the Corporate Equality Index from the Human Rights Campaign.
 Among other requirements, this means the company has a written policy pledging to vet vendors for LGBTQ policies (1)(2).
 Otis incorporates ESG into all of its business practices.
 Otis aims to “award at least 20% of U.S. supplier spend annually to diverse suppliers” and expects suppliers to use sustainable practices (3)(4).

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.